cjnaz/cjnfuncs/resourcelock.md

 ---

-# get_lock (timeout=1) - Request the resource lock
+# get_lock (timeout=1, same_process_ok=False) - Request the resource lock

 ***resource_lock() class member function***

 Attempt to acquire/get the lock while waiting up to `timeout` time.

+By default, get_lock() waits for the lock if it is currently set, whether the lock was set by this or another script/job/process.

-If the lock was previously acquired by this script (process) then get_lock() immediately returns True.
+By setting `same_process_ok=True`, then if the lock was previously acquired by this same script/process then get_lock() immediately returns True.
 This allows the script code to not have to track state to decide if the lock has previously been acquired before calling get_lock() again, leading to cleaner code.

 ### Parameters
-`timeout` (default 1 second)
+`timeout` (int or float, default 1 second)
 - The max time, in seconds, to wait to acquire the lock
 - None is no timeout - wait forever (Hang forever.
 Unwise.)

+`same_process_ok` (bool, default False)
+- If True, then if the current process currently has the lock then get_lock() immediately returns True.
+- If False, then if the lock is currently set by the same process or another process then get_lock() blocks with timeout.

 ### Returns
 - True:  Lock successfully acquired, timeout time not exceeded